Susan McCord: Quilting

 McCord created her quilts with left-over material that she had on hand, including pieces of her family's worn-out clothing.
 The fabrics she most often used were roller-printed cotton calicos, wool flannel and dress velvets.
 For the backing of her quilts, McCord often pieced together small scraps of muslin.
 McCord found inspiration for her quilt designs from the world around her.
 Quilt historian Barbara Brackman writes, "McCord was an artist.
 She saw everyday things in the way that other's didn't, drawing inspiration from her flower garden, the dishes in her china cabinet, the leaves on the trees in the farmyard."

 McCord produced all of her quilts between 1860 and 1900.
 She was an imaginative quilt maker.
 She based each of her quilts on traditional patterns, but interpreted the patterns in her own unique way.
-She was a brilliant designer, who crafted her quilts with original details and techniques that were new to quilt making.
-Her interesting color choices, precise attention to detail, along with her unique interpretation of traditional designs make her work truly exceptional.
-McCord was also a talented needleworker.
+She often crafted her quilts with original details and techniques that were new to quilt making.
+Her color choices, attention to detail, and unique interpretation of traditional designs made her work exceptional.
+McCord was also a needleworker.
 She used thousands of tiny, even stitches in her work, typically 10 stitches to the inch.